aliscie2/oDoc/JOB_MATCHING_SYSTEM.md

 **Match Operations** (do NOT update date_updated):
 - Saving processed matches with AI-calculated scores

+**⚠️ CRITICAL: Complete Match Set Required**
+- Backend replaces all existing matches with provided matches
+- Always include both old matches AND new matches in updates
+- Example: 10 saved + 10 new = send all 20 matches
+- Sending only new matches will overwrite previous ones

 ### get_my_jobs()
 **Purpose**: Get user's jobs with filtered matches